cuthbertLab/music21/music21/doc/html/_sources/moduleConverter.txt

         .. method:: parseURL(url)

             Given a url, download and parse the file into a music21 Stream.
-Note that this check the user Environment `autoDownlaad` setting before downloading.
+Note that this checks the user Environment `autoDownlaad` setting before downloading.

 ConverterMusicXML